 A strong first degree and a successful career record are required for graduate Medicine, and work experience of one day a week for six months in a hospital, care home, hospice or other caring environment is the sort of evidence of intent the medical schools will be expecting and looking for.
 Understanding the National Health Service and how it works is also crucial for international applicants.

 Admission to medical degrees in the UK is highly competitive, with many more qualified applicants than available spots.
-Students need to have a strong academic record, as well as relevant work or volunteer experience, to be considered for admission.
+Students need to have a strong academic record and relevant work or volunteer experience to be considered for admission.

-A Bachelor of Medicine in the UK is an undergraduate degree that typically takes 5-6 years to complete.
+A Bachelor of Medicine in the UK is an undergraduate degree typically taking 5-6 years to complete.
 A Master's in Medicine typically takes 1-2 years to complete and requires a strong background in the sciences and/or healthcare.

-Medical courses are among the most degrees to study in the world because medical education requires extensive training and resources, including access to specialised equipment and experienced faculty.
-The cost of medicine tuition is also higher because of the length of medical courses, which typically require 4-6 years of study.
+Medical tuition costs are higher because of the length of medical courses, which typically require 4-6 years of study.
 Because of this, many medical schools offer medicine scholarships to students to help with the cost of their education.

-On average, international students can expect to pay between £25,000 to £45,000 per academic year when studying MBBS in the UK.
+On average, international students can expect to pay between £25,000 and £45,000 per academic year when studying MBBS in the UK.

 University | Course | International Fees |